fedora-infra/mbbox/docs/source/deployment-guide.rst

 Makefile
 ========

 We have a `Makefile <https://github.com/fedora-infra/mbbox/blob/master/mbox-operator/Makefile>`_ for you ready to be used.
-You just need to change a few things:

-* `NS` variable must be set to namespace you are using (default value: default)

-* In case `kubectl` is not available, you can use the same commands with `oc`

 Prepare MBBox deployment
 ========================